whscienceteacher/whscienceteacher.github.io/README.md

 [Pull Cart](/pullcart/) - **Physics** - Push or pull on a cart through a spring.
 The app records force and acceleration and graphs them so students can figure out the mass is the slope.
 Can export the data as csv.

 [Roller Coaster Motion](/rollercoastermotion/) - **Physics** - Change the angle of the slope and initial of a roller coaster.
 Record and download position, velocities, and acceleration.
 Also availible in a [version where the cart rolls back](/rollercoastermotionrollback/) if it stops on the hill.
+Also available as a [vertical roller coaster](/verticalrollercoaster/) that goes up at a constant speed and then falls.

 [Storms](/storms/) - **Physics** - Students change the temperature of the atmosphere and see the effect on clouds and wind.
 A very simplified version of a weather simulation.
 I used this as a summative assessment where students practiced finding patterns and then constructing explanations of why climate change causes more violent storms using ideas about kinetic and potential energy.
 Also availible [in °C.](/stormsc/)

+[Wave Combination](/wavecombination/) - **Lab/Phenomenon** - Students drag dots to form two (static) waves forms.
+The app shows what the combination would be if they were added.
+Also good for students making waves with different wavelengths/amplitudes.

 [Wave Interference](/waveinterference/) - **Physics** - Change the wavelength and amplitude of two waves and see the resultant wave.
 The waves move so it looks like a real wave.